jvepsalainen-nv/slang/tools/issue-analysis/ANALYZE_RESULTS_PLAN.md

 The `results/ISSUE_ANALYSIS.md` should provide:
 1. Executive summary of the Slang codebase quality
-2. Deep dive into 10 most critical areas requiring attention
+2. Deep dive into top 10 most problematic areas
-3. Data-driven recommendations for improving quality and reducing bugs
+3. Root cause analysis based on patterns extracted from issue data

+**Important:** This is a descriptive analysis, not prescriptive.
+The goal is to highlight WHERE problems are and WHAT the root causes appear to be based on data, not to make recommendations on how to fix them.

 ## Data Sources